trilinos/Trilinos/packages/muelu/doc/Tutorial/pages/docker_container.rst

 B. Docker Container
 ====================

 This chapter discusses the basics of the Docker container that comes with this tutorial to allow the user to follow above explanations and do its own experiments with MueLu and Trilinos.
-A virtual machine has the advantage that it is rather easy to set up for a user.
-Even though compiling and installing got easier the last years by using a cmake based build system it is still a nightmare for not so experienced users.
+A docker container has the advantage that it is rather easy to set up for a user.
+Even though compiling and installing is easier in recent years by using a cmake based build system, it may be difficult for not so experienced users.
 The Docker container runs on any machine with Docker installed and brings all the necessary tools for a quick start to MueLu.

 Preparations
 ============